mmuller88/sec-ami/README.md

 # sec-ami
 Repo for converting a Dockerfile to an AMI.
+The AMI is based on [cdk-prowler](https://github.com/mmuller88/cdk-prowler).

 # Docker Related
 For orchestrating those containers we are use **Docker Compose**.
 How to install Docker and Docker Compose you can see in the Useful Resources section above.